 Start your day with a bowl of oatmeal and some orange wedges.
 Enjoy a hearty bowl of bean soup for lunch.
 Grab a handful of peanuts for a midafternoon snack.
 For dinner, tuck into some grilled salmon and spinach salad drizzled with extra-virgin olive oil.

-But if you want to splurge on some slightly more exotic selections, try quinoa, kale, avocados, berries, and dark chocolate, which our experts also mentioned.
+But if you want to splurge on some slightly more exotic selections, try quinoa, kale, avocados, berries, and dark chocolate.
 Here's why all of these foods rank high on the heart-health scale.